-A baseline census was conducted to identify and record all Project Affected Persons (PAPs) whose land or livelihoods are impacted by the Kemerhisar Solar Power Plant (SPP) Project and the associated 8 km Electricity Transmission Line (ETL).
-The census aimed to establish the number of affected households, household members, and key demographic characteristics.
+A baseline study was conducted to identify and record all Project Affected Persons (PAPs) whose land or livelihoods are impacted by the Kemerhisar Solar Power Plant (SPP) Project and the associated 8 km Electricity Transmission Line (ETL).
+The studyaimed to establish the number of affected households, household members, and key demographic characteristics.

 The field survey was carried out on 29 July 2025 and included household-level questionnaires with landowners, a community-level consultation with the village head (Muhtar) of Seslikaya, and a focus group discussion (FGD) with women (Appendix C).
-The census results confirmed the distribution of PAPs according to land ownership status and provided demographic information necessary for the design of compensation and livelihood restoration measures.
+The survey results from the interviewed households provided indicative information on the distribution of PAPs according to land ownership status and provided demographic information necessary for the design of compensation and livelihood restoration measures.

-Within the scope of the census, it was determined that the 7 private land parcels affected by easement and permanent land acquisition are held by a total of 6 landowners.
+Within the scope of the study, it was determined that the 7 private land parcels affected by easement and permanent land acquisition are held by a total of 6 landowners.
 During the fieldwork, household-level surveys were successfully conducted with 3 landowners covering 4 private parcels.
-However, for parcels 115/18, 109/2, and 108/1, no interviews could be conducted with landowners or users, although cadastral records confirm the presence of 3 registered owners (a list of parcel-based survey implementation status is provided in Appendix A).
-According to local authorities and community members, these landowners are not known within the settlement, and there are no tenants or informal users present on these parcels.
+However, for parcels 115/18, 109/2, and 108/1, no interviews could be conducted despite efforts to contact the landowners through local channels.
+Although cadastral records confirm the presence of 3 registered owners (a list of parcel-based survey implementation status is provided in Appendix A).
+According to local authorities and community members, these landowners are not known within the settlement, reside outside the project area, and there are no tenants or informal users present on these parcels.
 The lands are currently vacant and unused.
 Please refer to Appendix D for the map illustration of vacant and unused lands.

+Notwithstanding the lack of direct consultation during the field survey, all affected landowners will be formally notified through the expropriation process in accordance with national legislation.
+Although no direct consultations were conducted during the field survey, all affected landowners will be formally notified as part of the expropriation process in accordance with national legislation.
+Landowners will be informed about the expropriation process, property valuation studies, compensation calculations, and the payment process through formal notifications, individual notices, and announcements published on the Kemerhisar Municipality's website.
+In addition, information regarding the LARAP and the Grievance Mechanism (GM) will be made available through the same communication channels.
+Land acquisition activities and official communication with rights holders will be coordinated by the Kemerhisar Municipality Project Implementation Unit (PIU).
+Throughout the process, landowners will have the opportunity to ask questions, request information, and, where applicable, lodge objections in accordance with the procedures set out in national legislation.
+Compensation payments will be made in accordance with the applicable legislation following the completion of the expropriation procedures, and no construction activities will commence until compensation has been paid.

+In cases where landowners cannot be reached despite official notification procedures, compensation amounts will be deposited in a designated bank account in their name or held in escrow, in accordance with national expropriation procedures, ensuring that their rights are fully secured.

+Therefore, all landowners will be provided with the opportunity to participate in the process and receive compensation in line with national legislation and OP 4.12 requirements.